-When rugs come in our shop that are gosh-awful smelly, the usual suspects are: PETS, FLOODS, or BAD LATEX.
+When rugs come in our shop that are gosh-awful smelly, the usual suspects are: PETS, FLOODS, BAD LATEX, or BAD CHEMICALS.

 With pet urine, this hits a wool rug, penetrates those face fibers, and gets absorbed deep into the innermost cotton warp and weft foundation threads.
 Ever run for hours and take off those sweaty cotton socks?
 Then you know how much moisture cotton can hold.
 A LOT.

 So lots of urine absorbed into the middle of your rug, it’s not good news.

 Specifically, besides the odor, pet urine can create dye migration or loss that is permanent, as well as yellowing that often is permanent staining from the urea.
 It is one of the most damaging accidents that can happen to rugs, which is why quick clean-up is extremely important.

 Here is a video on pets and rugs: